SkyNigh1/SkymcDB/README.md

 - Gradient mapping on noise
 - Real-time preview of the result

-> 🌀 **Création de motifs visuels**
-Parfait pour terrains, effets naturels, ou décors stylisés.

 ---

 ## 🖥️ Interface

-A modern interface inspired by **Discord**, with intuitive tools and visuals:
+A modern interface, with intuitive tools and visuals:

-- Circular color picker (like in Blender)
+- Circular color picker
-- Real-time 2D visualization
 - Clean dark-themed layout

 ---